Understand and use sequence, selection, and iteration

 3.1 The for Loop

-The for loop is used when you know in advance how many times you want to execute a block of code.
-It typically includes an initialization, a condition, and an increment/decrement statement.
+The for loop is used when you know in advance how many times you want to repeat a block of code.
+It consists of a loop counter, an initial value, a condition, and an increment/decrement statement.

 Syntax: